-TO "walk worthy of God," then, is first to have the heart where Christ's heart was, and then to let the words of our lips and the deeds of our hands follow suit.

-Christ's heart was fixed on the Father and the Father's will, and the Father's purpose in the days to come.
-He had no other interest, no other love, though this, indeed, truly comprehends ALL interests and ALL love
+To "walk worthy of God," then, is first to have the heart where Christ's heart was, and then to let the words of our lips and the deeds of our hands follow suit.
+Christ's heart was fixed on the Father and the Father's will, and the Father's work and the Father's purpose in the days to come.
+He had no other interest, no other love, though this, indeed, truly comprehends all interests and all love.
 The world hated him: how could it do otherwise?
 He testified of it that its works were evil.
 The world did not hate his brothers, because they bore no such testimony, but were content to earn the good graces of the world by a friendly deference to what was going on around them.
-They joined in that receiving honor one of another which Jesus declared to be the great stumblingblock to faith in his day (John 4:44), and which continues to be the characteristic of the enemy of God to this.
+They joined in that receiving honour one of another which Jesus declared to be the great stumbling-block to faith in his day (John 5:44), and which continues to be the characteristic of the enemy of God to this.
 Have principles changed with the lapse of eighteen centuries?
 Nay, verily.
+The world is the same, as we sadly find, and
-The world is the same, as we sadly find, and Christ though we see him not, is the same yesterday, today, and for ever.
-He comes anon to deliver, from the present evil world, such as, like himself, are not of it, but who call on the Father Who, without respect of person, will judge according to every man's work.

-The Lord's choice will rest upon those who devote themselves to the doing of the will of his Father: so he often declared on earth.
-That will is that we make no friendship with a world full of everything contrary to his mind; but that standing apart from it, we shine as lights in it, testifying against it, and leaving its pleasures, honours, politics and war to its own children, in whom he has no delight.
+Christ, though we see him not, is the same yesterday, today, and for ever.
+He comes anon to deliver from the present evil world such as, like himself, are not of it, but who call on the Father, who, without respect of persons, will judge according to every man's work.
+The Lord's choice will rest on those who devote themselves to the doing of the will of his Father: so he often declared on earth.
+The will is that we make no friendship with a world which is full of everything contrary to His mind; but that standing apart from it, we shine as lights in it, testifying against it, and leaving its pleasures, its honours, its politics and its wars to its own children, in whom He has no delight.
 His intention is to destroy the system of things that goes to make up the world in its present constitution.
-The coming of Christ is to "take vengeance on them that know not God and that obey not the Gospel of our Lord Jesus Christ" (2 Thess.
+The coming of Christ is to take vengeance on them that know not God and that obey not the Gospel of our Lord Jesus Christ (2 Thess.
 1:8).
 These words are not written in vain.
-The purpose of God is to destroy the world as it is now, and to establish a new heavens and a new earth wherein dwelleth righteousness.
-Shall we build what God means to destroy?
+The purpose of God is to destroy the world as it now is, and to establish a new heaven and a new earth wherein dwelleth righteousness.
+Shall we build that which God means to destroy?